Poorman History, Family Crest & Coats of Arms

 Early Origins of the Poorman family

-Devon.
+The surname Poorman was first found in Devon.
 However, some of the family held a family seat at Durrington in Wiltshire since early times.
 "The church [of Durrington] is an ancient edifice with a pulpit of richly carved oak, and several of the pews are also embellished with carving, particularly the family pew of the Poores, which has a ceiling of oak, with an escutcheon of armorial bearings."
-CITATION[CLOSE]

 Early History of the Poorman family

-Another 257 words (18 lines of text) covering the years 1172, 1100, 1237 and 1217 are included under the topic Early Poorman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Poorman research.
+Another 128 words (9 lines of text) covering the years 1172, 1100, 1237 and 1217 are included under the topic Early Poorman History in all our PDF Extended History products and printed products wherever possible.

 Poorman Spelling Variations